Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Theoretical Foundations

 To assess performance on unseen data, we study the generalization gap $\Lcal(\thetav)-\Lcal^{\rm ER}_{\Dcal}(\thetav)$.
 Since $\Lcal^{\rm ER}_{\Dcal}(\thetav)$ is random, we typically consider high-probability bounds of the generalization gap or bounds on the expected supremum $\Expt[\Dcal]{\sup_{\thetav} \paren{\Lcal(\thetav) - \Lcal^{\rm ER}_{\Dcal}(\thetav)}}$.
 Both types of bounds can be controlled by the Rademacher complexity defined as~\cite[Ch.
 26]{shalev2014understanding}

 where $\Theta$ is the set of possible parameter values, $\bracset{\epsilon_t}_{t=1}^{\abs{\Dcal}}$ are i.i.d.
 Rademacher variables with $\Prob{\epsilon_t=1}=\Prob{\epsilon_t=-1}=\frac{1}{2}$.
-Hence, bounding the generalization gap reduces to upper-bounding $\Rad_{\abs{\Dcal}}$.
+Hence, bounding the generalization gap reduces to bounding $\Rad_{\abs{\Dcal}}$.
 We collect several representative results for sparse-recovery–oriented unfolded networks, together with key proof ideas, in the box titled ``Generalization Error Bounds of Unfolded Networks for Sparse Recovery" on Page~\pageref{Box:theory:generalization_error}.
-While such conclusions are stated for particular architectures, the analysis techniques often extend to many other unfolded designs.
+While these are stated for particular architectures, the analysis techniques often extend to many other unfolded designs.

 A few caveats are in order.
 First, generalization bounds are commonly derived from the entire hypothesis function class; the network obtained after training is just one element of that class and may in practice enjoy a smaller generalization gap than the high-probability upper bound suggests\footnote{Conversely, estimation-error bounds studied in, e.g., \cite{shultzman2023generalization}, that focus on the empirical risk minimizer presume exact minimization of the training loss, which may not be achieved by a practical optimizer.}.
 Second, present-day Rademacher complexity analyses are largely distribution-agnostic: they do not exploit the detailed structure of the data-generating process.
 In signal processing and inverse problems, however, the observation model often induces simpler joint distributions and additional dependencies that could—at least in principle—be leveraged to obtain tighter, problem-dependent bounds; current tools only partially capture this structure.